port-labs/port-docs/docs/software-catalog/scorecard/tutorial.md

 After creating the scorecards, you will see a new Tab in the specific entity page of each of your blueprint's entities showing the level of each of the entity scorecards

-For example, we can [create the entity below](../entity/tutorial.md#create-entities)
+For example, we can [create the Entity below](../entity/tutorial.md#create-entities)

 ```json showLineNumbers
 {